seekhealing/seekhealing.github.io/_sections/double-columns/science-experiment-column-1.md

 ---
-type: double-col
+type: double-column
-col-names: "science-experiment-parts"
+double: science-experiment
-order: 1
+column: 1
 ---

 There's a classic experiment repeated time and time again where the scientist will put a rat in a cage with two options for drinking water: one clean and pure, one laced with heroin or other opiates.
 Time and time again, without fail, the rat will choose the drugged water and drink it until it dies.